 The human-dog relationship is changing,” Ljungren says.
 “It has evolved over time.
 It will continue to evolve.
 The demographics will evolve.
 There is no reason to think that dog sports all have to be based on historical function.”

 He’s referring here to the “traditional” performance sports that are “based on preserving and enhancing the traits necessary for a dog to perform the function for which it was developed.”

 “The total number of hunting licenses peaked in mid-’80s in this country,” Ljungren notes.
 “There’s just less people doing that sport now.
 We’ll still maintain (the traditional performance events) because people are passionate about it.
 But in terms of growing the sport, it’s just not going to be much of a growth area.”

-So, if people (by the way, dog ownership is at an all time high) aren’t going hunting or herding or dispatching rodents with their dogs, what do they want to do?
+So, if people (by the way, dog ownership is at an) aren’t going hunting or herding or dispatching rodents with their dogs, what do they want to do?
 That was Ljungren’s question.

 My belief is that some of the changes in society affecting the dog-owner relationship, the humanization of dogs, has an impact,” he adds.
 “How we spend our time is changing in relation to the internet.
 We find people are less inclined to join any kind of youth or sports league.”

 So his team set out to develop sports that fit the dog owners of today.